seanswh/seansnotes/机器学习/week2_2.md

 We can **combine **multiple features into one.
 For example, we can combine $$x_1$$​and $$x_2$$ ​into a new feature $$x_3$$ ​by taking $$x_1*x_2$$​.

 多项式回归：
+hypothesis function need not be linear (a straight line) if that does not fit the data well.